 Ana Stevenson is a Postdoctoral Research Fellow in the International Studies Group at the University of the Free State, South Africa.

 Ana received her Ph.D., entitled “The Woman-Slave Analogy: Rhetorical Foundations in American Culture, 1830-1900,” from The University of Queensland in 2015.
 In 2009, she was awarded the Warden’s Medal for Academic Excellence from St John’s College within The University of Queensland for her honours thesis.
 Between 2014 and 2015, she was a Visiting Scholar in the Gender, Sexuality, and Women’s Studies Program at the University of Pittsburgh.
-Her work is published in Lilith: A Feminist History Journal and is forthcoming in the Pacific Historical Review and Humanity.
+Her work is published in Lilith: A Feminist History Journal and is forthcoming in the Pacific Historical Review, Humanity, and Critical Studies in Television.
 Ana is the co-convenor of The Suffrage Postcard Project, a digital humanities initiative about women’s suffrage postcards.
 Her research interests focus on the development of feminist rhetoric in transnational social movements during the nineteenth and twentieth centuries.
 Follow Ana on Twitter @DrAnaStevenson.